Everyday words and phrases that have racist connotations - KEYT | KCOY

 The terms have been around for decades, and they’ve long raised concerns.

 In 2014, the programming language Drupal replaced “master/slave” terminology with “primary/replica.”
-Django opted to use “leader/follower.”
-Python, one of the most popular programming languages in the world, eliminated the terms in 2018.
+Django opted to use “primary/replica,” too.
+Python, one of the most popular programming languages in the world, eliminated “master/slave” terms in 2018.

 And last week Twitter announced it’s dropping “master,” “slave” and “blacklist” from its code after two engineers lobbied for the use of more inclusive programming language.
 America’s biggest bank, JPMorgan Chase, says it’s taking similar steps.